Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **How to fix the violation**: Add a 200 status code response with corresponding schema.
 Please refer the documentation of [x-ms-pageable](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-pageable).
 Note that this may require a service side change and may be a breaking change.

-**Impact on generated code**: Response schema is used to serialize/deserialize result.
+**Impact on generated code**: Response schema is used to serialize/deserialize result, if 200 response is not specified, the generated SDK operation may not return the proper results, with the link its next page.

 **Examples**: Please refer the documentation of [x-ms-pageable](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-pageable).